Looking Back to Look Forward

 Looking at the Present

 Present victories often come from looking back.
 Live in the present and take time to breathe in every moment.
-Experience the emotions you have each day.
+Pay attention to your emotions.
 I find inspiration from reading old journals because they allow me to look back and see how far I’ve come.
-I don’t stay long or worry about what happened in the past, but am thankful it has propelled me to where I am today, because a hurtful past can result in a healed heart.
+I don’t stay long or worry about what happened in the past.
+Yet I am thankful my past has propelled me to where I am today, because a hurtful past can result in a healed heart.

 You have many stories intersecting year after year from the pages of your life.
 Be intentional to record these events in a journal.
 Be encouraged to write from your current reality, and next year you’ll see another God-breathed chapter.